jfgozzi/jfgozzi/README.md

 **Computer Science Student & QA Automation Engineer**

-Welcome to my GitHub!
 I am a passionate tech enthusiast based in Buenos Aires, currently pursuing my degree in Computer Science.
 I love automation, breaking things to understand how they work, and building robust safety nets for complex software.

 ### 🚀 About Me
 * 🎓 **Studying:** Computer Science in Buenos Aires, Argentina.